 What is a dog tooth abscess?

-A tooth root abscess is a severe infection that develops when bacteria from the mouth get to the root of a tooth.
-This can happen for two reasons— either because a tooth is broken or due to severe periodontal disease (i.e. dental disease in dogs).
+Tooth root abscesses can happen for two reasons— either because a tooth is broken or due to severe periodontal disease (i.e. dental disease in dogs).
 Let’s take a look at both.

-Why a broken tooth is an abscess waiting to happen
+Why a dog’s broken tooth is an abscess waiting to happen

 Broken teeth are very common in dogs.
-In fact, a study in the Journal of Veterinary Dentistry reported one in four pets have a traumatic dental injury, with fractured teeth making up almost 50% of those injuries.
+In fact, a study in the Journal of Veterinary Dentistry reported one in four pets have a traumatic dental injury, with tooth fractures making up almost 50% of those injuries.
 Dogs can break their teeth when they chew on hard materials.
 These include metal dog crate doors, antlers, bones, or hard plastic toys.
-It can also happen if they experience some sort of trauma to their face.
+It can also happen if they experience some sort of trauma to the face.

-A layer of enamel covers a healthy tooth.
+Healthy teeth are covered by a layer of hard enamel.
 This protective surface stops bacteria in the mouth from reaching the soft tissues inside the tooth, known as the pulp chamber.
-However, a broken tooth or chipped enamel allows bacteria to enter the pulp chamber.
+However, a broken tooth or chipped enamel compromises the structure of the tooth and exposes the pulp chamber to harmful bacteria.

 The pulp chamber acts as a kind of freeway for bacteria.
-It allows the bacteria to travel straight to the root of the tooth.
+Bacteria entering the pulp chamber quickly travel straight to the root of the tooth.
 Then the infection at the root of the tooth affects the bone and soft tissues around the tooth.
 The result is an abscess.

 Why severe periodontal disease is another culprit behind a tooth abscess

-Dog tooth abscesses can also occur with severe periodontal disease.
+Dog tooth abscesses can also occur as a result of severe periodontal disease.
 Dogs with periodontal disease have inflamed gums that are infected with bacteria.
 Sometimes the bacteria travel along the outside of the tooth all the way to the root.
 This causes infection of the bone and soft tissues around the root, and can result in an abscess.
 (On a related note, periodontal disease also may be the culprit behind why your older dog is losing teeth.)

 What are the symptoms of a dog tooth abscess?